 Unless you live in Death Valley, you really don't hear much any more about cars overheating.
 That's because cooling systems in vehicles have been much improved.
 That doesn't mean you can't overheat your vehicle engine, though.
 Without proper preventive maintenance, you could still find yourself on the side of the road in Corvallis waiting for your vehicle engine to cool down.

 When you service your cooling system at Clayton's Auto Service, your technician will check the condition of the coolant.
 It can become corrosive over time, which can damage a radiator — leading to an overheated engine.
-Changing the coolant periodically is good car care.
+Changing the coolant periodically is good vehicle care.
 Your vehicle owner's manual can give you guidelines on how often to replace it.

 If your engine overheated, your friendly and knowledgeable service advisor will also check your coolant system for leaks.
 Check the vehicle radiator for cracks and the radiator hoses for leaks.
 He'll also check your water pump.
 They don't need to be replaced on a regular schedule, but they do need checked regularly.
 They can and do wear out.